emmajsadams/ts-database/README.md

 Execute `yarn run connect-in-memory` in the project directory

+# Development

+- Execute `yarn run lint` in the project directory to lint all project files using https://eslint.org/
+- Execute `yarn run format` in the project directory to format all project files using https://prettier.io/
+- Execute `yarn run build` in the project directory to compile all https://www.typescriptlang.org/ project files using the tsconfig.json settings specified in the root of this repository into the
+- Execute `yarn run test` in the project directory to run all the https://mochajs.org/ tests for the project

 # File Structure

 - package.json contains a list of yarn scripts to develop the program and run it.
 It also specifies the libraries used and which version of node should be used to run the application.